 A water bottle is a great example of a product that tends to get overlooked.
 A plastic bottle doesn’t break, so there’s no obvious need to get a new one.
 However, if not replaced or cleaned it does get mouldy and filthy.
 Consider getting a few good quality, BPA-free water bottles as a holiday gift – any triathlete would appreciate it.
 Or, even better, think sustainably and get a stainless steel one that will hold the heat for longer.

 A triathlon race belt is a necessity for every race and can be a very useful training tool outside the competition period as well.
 In particular, it’s a great way to carry gels and other nutrition during a long run.
 So, if you decide to give this as a present for a triathlete, make sure it has plenty of ‘storage room’ on it.

 By far one of the most affordable and best gifts for triathletes is a book.
-It can be a one on training practices, an inspirational story of a certain triathlete or even a cookbook.
+It can be a one on training practices, an inspirational story of a certain triathlete, a bucket list book or even a cookbook.
 Below are a few to consider that I personally enjoyed a lot:

 - Fast-Track Triathlete: Balancing a Big Life with Big Performance in Long-Course Triathlon

 - The Well-Built Triathlete: Turning Potential into Performance

 - 80/20 Triathlon: Discover the Breakthrough Elite-Training Formula for Ultimate Fitness and Performance at All Levels

 - The Triathlete’s Training Bible: The World’s Most Comprehensive Training Guide

 - Be IronFit: Time-Efficient Training Secrets for Ultimate Fitness

 - Finding Ultra: Rejecting Middle Age, Becoming One of the World’s Fittest Men, and Discovering Myself